Bixal/methods/_methods/affinity-diagramming.md

 # Description is used for meta information and should be less than
 description: A way of finding themes in collections of ideas, quotes, or observations.
 category: Interpretation
-what: A way of finding themes in collections of ideas, quotes, or observations.
 why: To draw out insights from qualitative data quickly and collaboratively.
 timeRequired: 1 hour
 ---